nafizjiwa/Javascript-Object-References/README.md

 ***Bracket Notation allows us to use variables inside brackets to select keys of an object***<br>

-    let returnAnyProp = (objectName, propName) =>
-                            objectName[propName];                   // propName is variable and the function looks for the variables value console.log(returnAnyProp(spaceship, 'homePlanet'));                                 // Returns 'Earth'
+    let returnAnyProp = (objectName, propName) =>                                  // propName is variable and objectName[propName];                               // the function looks for the variables value console.log(returnAnyProp(spaceship, 'homePlanet'));                                 // Returns 'Earth'